Illustration 1: Simple geospatial technologies

 With regard to Bloom's Taxonomy (2001), simple geospatial technologies easily allow students to remember, understand and apply knowledge.
 In a geographical inquiry, simple geospatial technologies are best suited to examining the 'where' aspects of an issue, identifying patterns and creating simple maps or figures to represent those patterns.
 Bloom's Digital Taxonomy provides excellent information on how Bloom's Taxonomy fits in today's digital world.

-Most simple geospatial technologies are based around a single theme or issue, for example, Geoscience Australia's Sentinel – a national bushfire monitoring system) and the World Resources Institute's Reefs at risk revisited map.
+Most simple geospatial technologies are based around a single theme or issue, for example, Geoscience Australia's Digital Earth Australia Hotspots – a national bushfire monitoring system) and the World Resources Institute's Reefs at risk revisited map.
 They also provide the user with a limited set of tools to navigate and sometimes analyse data.
 Students can use the Reefs at risk revisited map, for example, to navigate to locations along the Great Barrier Reef to demonstrate 'remembering' skills, or reproduce a map of threats to reefs in an area to demonstrate 'understanding'.
 If students were to comment on how the threat level on the Great Barrier Reef changes as population increases, as evident on the satellite image, they would be 'applying' knowledge.

 Simple geospatial technologies are most often used in the classroom to display patterns evident in a unit of work or issue while addressing lower-order thinking skills.